askupasoftware/wp-dynamic-css/readme.txt

 == Installation ==

-Please follow the instructions on the plugin's [GitHub page](https://github.com/askupasoftware/wp-dynamic-css) for detailed explanation and examples
+Please follow the instructions on the plugin's [GitHub page](https://github.com/askupasoftware/wp-dynamic-css) for detailed explanation and examples.

 == Changelog ==

+= 1.0.2 =
+* (NEW) Added support for multiple callback functions
+* (FIX) The library is now safe to use by multiple plugins/themes in the same installation

 = 1.0.1 =
-* Added support for loading compiled CSS as an external stylesheet
+* (NEW) Added support for loading compiled CSS as an external stylesheet

 = 1.0.0 =
 * Initial release